LINDA BARTON, BCCSDIP.DOGBHV, CCS

 Head of Animal Behaviour

 Cindy is a Karen Pryor Academy Certified Training Partner (KPA CTP) and has served as Apprentice for the Calgary Humane Society, teaching behaviour classes and working on assessments of incoming animals.
-She is a Certified Behaviour Consultant Canine (CBCC KA) Certified Professional Dog Trainer (CPDT KA) and has countless hours of first-hand experience working with almost every conceivable behavioral situation.
-Cindy is also Lead Trainer at the Kicking Horse Grizzly Refuge.
+She is a Certified Behaviour Consultant Canine (CBCC KA) Certified Professional Dog Trainer (CPDT KA) and has countless hours of first-hand experience working with almost every conceivable behavioural situation.

 For over 20 years, Cindy has devoted herself to the care, understanding, and development of the human-animal bond.
 Her philosophy is that when we bring animals into our world we have a responsibility to work with them through training to not only manage that shared world, but to thrive in it.